-Visitors to the school who are visiting for a professional purpose, will be asked to show photo ID and are expected to use our Entry-sign sign-in system
+Visitors to the school who are visiting for a professional purpose, will be asked to show photo ID and are expected to sign in at the main office and wear a visitors badge whilst on site.
+Where visitors have not had a valid DBS certificate checked by staff, they will be accompanied throughout their visit to the academy.

 All other visitors, including visiting speakers, will be accompanied by a member of staff at all times.

 We will not invite into the school any speaker who is known to disseminate extremist views and will carry out appropriate checks to ensure that any individual or organisation using school facilities is not seeking to disseminate extremist views or radicalise children/young people or staff.